spankyed/Vishva/README.md

 ## Usage
 The chat bot framework is, at its core, an object.
-Here we will import the class..
+Here we will import the class.

 `let Conversation = require('conversation-framework')`